Frequently Asked Questions

 Yes.
 After a bare minimum of 200 hours of education from most courses, it would be expected that you would have enough training to sit for a national exam.
 This exam is called the Aromatherapy Registration Council Exam (ARC) and allows you to achieve a “Registered Aromatherapist” credential.
 ARC is an independent body that offers a test in the core body of knowledge expected as an Aromatherapist.
 This is a voluntary test, similar to taking the national certification test for massage therapy.
 Cost is $375, and the test is offered usually 1-2 times per year.
 Please visit their site for more information

 Q:I am not a practitioner, so what benefits will I receive with the skills learned in your courses?

-After working with hundreds of students over the last 15 years I have seen the participants:
+After working with thousands of students over the last 15 years I have seen the participants:

 - Experience a deeper sense of well being for themselves and their loved ones.

 - Become equipped with self care tools to handle common health conditions naturally without the side effects of prescription and over the counter drugs.

 - Enjoy the fun, healing, engaging, uniqueness and inspiration that comes from classes.
 You learn self-care and well-being.

 - Learn the core knowledge from the professional world of aromatherapy.

 - Give introductory presentations on aromatherapy to their friends and work communities.

 - Continue their education and become Certified Aromatherapists.